erkobridee/react-socket-simple-chat/docs/project/README.md

 ### Tools

+* It uses the node.js LTS (v8)

 * It uses the Webpack v4 with the HMR support and is tunned to enable a multi devices development ([useful references](useful-references.md#webpack))

+  * It is also has a configuration to make it possible to do imports where the `./src/` is the root folder, so we can do imports like `import constants from 'chat/constants';` from anywhere in the project code

 * It has support for dotenv files to configure the application variables through them